Gunmen ambush family in South African homestead, kill 10 | Law-Order

 Gunmen ambush family in South African homestead, kill 10

-Unknown gunmen stormed a homestead in the South African city of Pietermaritzburg and ambushed a family, killing ten people, police said.
-Those killed included seven women and three men, the police ministry said in a statement.
-South Africa has one of the world's highest murder rates, with about 20,000 murders recorded every year out of a population of 60 million.
+Gunmen stormed a homestead in a township outside the South African city of Pietermaritzburg and ambushed a family, killing 10 people, police said.

 - Country: